 "Your account is about to be suspended."

 Many fraudsters send spoofed emails warning that an account is about to be suspended, and that the account holder must enter their password in a (spoofed) webpage.
-PayPal will never ask you to enter your password unless you are on the login page.
+PayPal will never ask you to enter your password unless you're on the login page.
 Report any suspect email by forwarding it to firstname.lastname@example.org.

 "You've been paid."

-Some fraudsters try to trick you into thinking that you've received a payment for an order.
+Some fraudsters try to trick you in to thinking that you've received a payment for an order.
 They want what you're selling for free.
-Before you ship anything, log into your PayPal account and check that you were actually paid.
+Before you ship anything, log in to your PayPal account and check that you were actually paid.

 "You have been paid too much."